sebspion/reqs/draft-ietf-lake-reqs.md

 The AKE cannot rely on messages being exchanged in both directions after the AKE has completed, because CoAP/OSCORE requests may not have a response {{RFC7967}}.
 Furthermore, there is no assumption of dependence between CoAP client/server and AKE initiator/responder roles, and an OSCORE context may be used with CoAP client and server roles interchanged as is done e.g. in {{LwM2M}}.
 Since the protocol may be initiated by different endpoints, it shall not be necessary to determine beforehand which endpoint takes the role of initiator of the AKE.

-A consequence of mutual authentication during the AKE and that the subsequent message exchange is not predictable is that the AKE needs at least three messages.
+A consequence of mutual authentication during the AKE and that the subsequent message exchange is not predictable is that the AKE needs at least three flights of messages (with each flight potentially consisting of one or more messages, depending on the AKE design and the mapping to OSCORE).

 The mutual authentication guarantees of the AKE shall guarantee the following properties: